-- 2. Check Enable to enable the tampering detection. - 3.
+- 2. Select the camera channel to configure. - 3.
+Check Enable to enable the tampering detection. - 4.
 Click Draw Area.
-Drag the mouse on the live view image to draw a motion detection area. - 4.
-Click Stop Drawing to finish drawing or click Clear All to clear all of the areas you set without saving them. - 5.
+Drag the mouse on the live view image to draw a motion detection area. - 5.
+Click Stop Drawing to finish drawing or click Clear All to clear all of the areas you set without saving them. - 6.
 Sensitivity: Move the slider to set the sensitivity of alarm action.
 The levels of sensitivity can be set as Low, Medium, and High.
-The higher the value is, the easier the alarm will be triggered. - 6.
-Click Arming Schedule to enter the arming schedule setting interface.
+The higher the value is, the easier the alarm will be triggered. - 7.
+Click Arming Schedule tab to enter the arming schedule setting interface.
 The arming schedule configuration is the same as the setting of the arming schedule for motion detection.
-Refer to Section 5.2.1 Configuring Motion Detection. - 7.
-Click Linkage Method to select the linkage method taken for tampering.
 Refer to Section 5.2.1 Configuring Motion Detection. - 8.
-Click Save to save the settings.
+Click Linkage Method tab to select the linkage method taken for tampering, notify surveillance center, and send email are selectable.
+Refer to Section 5.2.1 Configuring Motion Detection. - 9.
+Click to save the settings.